lambdaisland/open-source/resources/README_sections.md

 ## Support Lambda Island Open Source

-{{project}} is part of a growing collection of quality Clojure libraries created by the fine folks at [Gaiwan](https://gaiwan.co).
+{{project}} is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).
 Find the full list at [lambdaisland/open-source](https://github.com/lambdaisland/open-source).
 You can pay it forward by [becoming a backer on our Open Collective](http://opencollective.com/lambda-island#section-contribute), so that we may continue to enjoy a thriving Clojure ecosystem.